Q: What grade level(s) is the Conservation Science course designed for?

 This is brand new class that we are offering for the 2021 school year.
 There is an inherent risk in growing any program too quickly, and it is very important to us that we are able to provide ample, individualized, and responsive support and resources to the initial schools to carry the class.
 Additionally, we are hoping to receive feedback from instructors as we launch these classes that will help us improve the offering for subsequent years.

 Q: How much will it cost to offer this course at our school?

 This course was designed to be affordable for both the school system and the individual student.
 Rather than paying a large sum for a textbook and resources, we will sell low-cost, consumable workbooks designed to be used and retained by each student every year.
 The school will simply order workbooks each year once student scheduling is completed.
-We have not finalized workbook prices, but we anticipate the price being less than $30 per workbook.
+Request a quote now!

 Q: Can this course be used as a distance learning option?